TajkirHossen-14/AhaarBonton/README.md

 ## 📖 About the Project

-**Ahaar Bonton (আহার বণ্টন)** is a web-based platform built to bridge the gap between surplus food and those in need.
-Every day, enormous amounts of edible food go to waste at restaurants, events, and households — while many people go hungry.
-This platform provides a structured, community-driven solution to that problem.
+**Ahaar Bonton (আহার বণ্টন)** is a web-based surplus food redistribution platform built specifically for the context of Bangladesh.
+Every day, significant amounts of food go to waste at restaurants, weddings, corporate events, and households, while many people struggle to meet their daily nutritional needs.

-Donors can post surplus food listings, NGOs can claim and coordinate pickups, and volunteers can register to assist with deliveries — all through a single, unified platform.
+This platform provides a structured, community-driven solution to that contradiction.
+Donors can post surplus food listings, NGOs can claim and coordinate pickups, and volunteers can register to assist with deliveries – all through a single, unified platform designed to work within Bangladesh's existing social and organizational fabric.

-> *"Ahaar" (আহার) means food, and "Bonton" (বণ্টন) means distribution — together, a name that speaks for itself.*
+> *"Ahaar" (আহার) means food, and "Bonton" (বণ্টন) means distribution – together, a name that speaks for itself.*

 ---

 ## ✨ Key Features

-- 🥘 **Food Donation Listings** — Donors can post surplus food with details like quantity, type, and pickup location
+- 🥘 **Food Donation Listings** – Donors can post surplus food with details like quantity, type, and pickup location
-- 🏢 **NGO Dashboard** — NGOs can browse available donations and claim them for redistribution
+- 🏢 **NGO Dashboard** – NGOs can browse available donations and claim them for redistribution
-- 🚴 **Volunteer Management** — Volunteers can register and assist with food pickup and delivery
+- 🚴 **Volunteer Management** – Volunteers can register and assist with food pickup and delivery
-- 👤 **User Authentication** — Separate registration and profile management for Donors, NGOs, and Volunteers
+- 👤 **User Authentication** – Separate registration and profile management for Donors, NGOs, and Volunteers
-- 📦 **Delivery Tracking** — Manage and track the status of food deliveries
+- 📦 **Delivery Tracking** – Manage and track the status of food deliveries
-- 🖼️ **Image Uploads** — Food listings support photo uploads via Pillow
+- 🖼️ **Image Uploads** – Food listings support photo uploads via Pillow
 ---

 ## 🗂️ Project Structure